WILC News and Community

 “Sheila has already made a remarkable impact on our clients since her arrival and this honor highlights her exceptional work in our local community,” said Stephen Mitchell, managing partner of the Columbia office.
 “We are so proud of this accomplishment.”

 She graduated from the University of South Carolina School of Law in 2011.
-Prior to attending law school, Bias was a member of store leadership for a Fortune 500 retail company, providing employee supervision and managing a variety of employee issues related to wage and hour, workers’ compensation, discrimination issues, performance management, and other personnel issues.
+Prior to attending law school, Willis was a member of store leadership for a Fortune 500 retail company, providing employee supervision and managing a variety of employee issues related to wage and hour, workers’ compensation, discrimination issues, performance management, and other personnel issues.

 Fisher Phillips Recognized as a "Champion of Women" by Connected Women of Influence - March 18, 2016